PradeepSaiReddy/Python/README.md

 # Python
 All about Python

-It is aboout to know the conecpts of Python in Depth !
+It is about to know the conecpts of Python in Depth !

 Connect with me :